like2000/PyHEADTAIL/README.md

 - Major
     - Implemented the synchrotron_frequency_spread method
 - Normal
-	- Moved potential_well_cut and minmax_location functions from longitudinal distribution generaiton to the longitudinal utilities
+	- Moved potential_well_cut and minmax_location functions from longitudinal distribution generation to the longitudinal utilities
+	- Added some returns in the longitudinal distribution generation to be used in the synchrotron_frequency_spread method
 - Minor